copious-world/UCWID/README.md

 # UCWID

- A distributed identity base on two **CWID**s and other information.
+ A distributed identity compontent based on two **CWID**s and other information.

  **UCWUID** stands for ***Ultimate*** **CWID**.